inpsyde/wp-translation-downloader/docs/Configuration.md

 }
 ```

-An interesting application of this functionality is to place the configuration file in its own
+An interesting usage of this functionality is to place the configuration file in its own
-Composer package and then reference it by path in the root package:
+Composer package and then referencing to its path in the root package:

 ```json
 {